 Causes of Athlete’s Foot

-You may find the location of the infection living anywhere on the foot including the heel, back or top of foot, toe webs and sole.
+This condition, medically known as Tinea pedis, typically takes root between the toes due to the warm, dark, and moist environment created by footwear.
+However, it can manifest anywhere on the foot, including the heel, back, top, toe webs, and sole.
 Athlete’s foot is closely related to other fungal infections such as jock itch and ringworm.

 Symptoms, Diagnosis & Treatment